-- 4.2.1 If any advance including bills purchased and discounted becomes NPA as at the close of any year, interest accrued and credited to income account in the corresponding previous year, should be reversed or provided for if the same is not realised This will apply to Government guaranteed accounts also. - 4.2.2 If interest income from assets in respect of a borrower becomes subject to non-accrual, fees, commission and similar income with respect to same borrower that have been accrued should ceased to accrue in the current period and should be reversed or provided for with respect to past periods, if uncollected. - 4.2.3 Banks undertaking equipment leasing should follow prudential accounting standards.
-Lease rentals comprises two elements a finance charge (i.e interest charge) and a charge towards recovery of the cost of the asset.
+- 4.2.1 If any advance including bills purchased and discounted becomes NPA as at the close of any year, interest accrued and credited to income account in the corresponding previous year, should be reversed or provided for if the same is not realised This will apply to Government guaranteed accounts also. - 4.2.2 In respect of NPAs, fees, commission and similar income that have accrued should cease to accrue in the current period and should be reversed with respect to past periods, if uncollected. - 4.2.3 Banks undertaking equipment leasing should follow prudential accounting standards.
+Lease rentals comprises of two elements a finance charge (i.e. interest charge) and a charge towards recovery of the cost of the asset.
 The interest component alone should be taken to income account.
 Such income taken to income account, before the asset became NPA, and remained unrealised should be reversed or provided for in the current accounting period.